Questions? Call or text anytime 📞 818-446-9627

 Research Snippets Highlighting the Effectiveness of Positive Self-Talk

 Research provides further support for the benefits of positive affirmations in the postpartum period.
 The study on the Self-EAR program demonstrated significant improvements in postpartum blues scores and an increase in allopregnanolone levels among new mothers who participated in the intervention, which included self-affirmation techniques.
 More broadly, research indicates that positive affirmations can be effective in reducing overall stress levels and improving general well-being.
-Additionally, a study utilizing MRIs found a positive correlation between the practice of affirmations and an increased sense of self-value.
-These research insights, alongside the personal experiences shared by mothers, underscore the potential positive impact of incorporating postpartum affirmations into a new mother's self-care toolkit.
+A study utilizing MRIs found a positive correlation between the practice of affirmations and an increased sense of self-value.

 Unique Perspective: Shifting Your Inner Dialogue with Intention